1806Java-Trevin/configuration/README.md

-# configuration
+# Caliber Configuration
-Holds the yml files for the microservices
+This repository holds all configuration files for the Caliber microservice ecosystem.

+Place sensitive information related to messaging, database access, etc here.

+.yml format is preferred.